-Risk Consequence Controls Required Council fails to mandate a CTRS scheme for 2022/2023 Assessment of cases will be ultra vires, therefore subject to legal challenge Council mandate a CTRS scheme for 2022/2023.
+Risk Consequence Controls Required Council fails to Assessment of cases Council mandate a mandate a CTRS will be ultra vires, CTRS scheme for scheme for 2022/2023 therefore subject to 2022/2023. legal challenge

 Other Options Considered

 20. The member working group dismissed introducing a customer contribution rate, thereby retaining a 100% rebated scheme.